-At some point, those who navigate the chaos and practice the art of living well understand the value of nuance, and after discussing the dynamics of an issue, decide on a course of action.
+At some point, those who navigate the chaos understand the value of nuance, and after discussing the dynamics of an issue, decide on a course of action.
 If your nuances ‘just pile up in a heap,’ forward progress will be nearly impossible.
 Let us take the example of the believe that ‘winners never quit.’
 This is often used as an illustration of a binary issue: winners never quit, and quitters never win.
 You are on one side or the other.
 But this is ridiculous.
 Like most issues the binary construct is completely misleading, ignorant, and harmful.

 Winners quit all the time.
 Winners quit smoking.
 Winners quit stop making excuses.
 Winners get themselves out of terrible relationships.
 Winners get better jobs.
 Winners learn a new skill and stop feeling sorry for themselves.
 Winners leave their comfort zone.
 Winners quit all the time.
 ‘Winners never quit’ is merely one of the many examples of nuance discussed throughout this Navigate the Chaos series.